odoo/documentation/content/developer/reference/backend/views.rst

     ``width`` (for ``editable``)
         when there is no data in the list, the width of a column can be forced by setting this attribute.
 The value can be an absolute width (e.g.
-        '100px'), or a relative weight (e.g. '3', meaning that this column will be 3 times larger than the others).
+        '100px').
 Note that when there are records in the list, we let the browser automatically adapt the column's widths according to their content, and this attribute is thus ignored.
     ``decoration-{$name}``
         allow changing the style of a cell's text based on the corresponding record's attributes.